0x61616161/0x61616161.github.io/content/posts/waifu_university.md

 They have a number of APT labs by now and seem to release new labs regularly.

+During the trial period three labs are accessible, one of each difficulty.

 For starting out, I will try this "beginner" lab.

 ![labview.png](xintra/labview.png)

+For this lab, the user gets a Windows VM that contains data related to the investigation and access to an ELK stack with logs.

 The lab is split into a number of subsections for the different topics.
 ![lab_structure.png](xintra/waifu_university/lab_structure.png)